shivamB19/PersonalPortfolio/README.md

 # Demo

-The demo of the site can be seen by clicking ont the link [https://about-shivam.netlify.app/]
+The demo of the site can be seen by clicking on the link (https://about-shivam.netlify.app/)

 ## Prerequisites